Hyp-ed/workshops-2022/02-basic-cpp/README.md

 Neither is better than the other.

 There's another implementation of the function `sum` which takes a C++ vector (a resizable array; not to be confused with vectors from linear algebra!).
+Unless we absolutely have to use C-style arrays, e.g. due to a libraries' interface, we always prefer collections like vectors.
+They provide essentially identical performance, but they are much safer to use.

 > Modify this implementation so that it returns the sum of all the elements of the vector.